How do EFTPOS machines & transactions work in Australia?

 The way the funds are processed depends on the type of account a customer uses:

-• If using a debit, chequing or savings accounts, the transaction will travel through Australia’s debit card payment system, the eftpos network (not to be confused with EFTPOS)
+- If using a debit, cheque or savings account, the transaction may travel through Australia’s debit card payment system, the eftpos network (not to be confused with EFTPOS)